vlayer-xyz/vlayer/book/src/javascript/web-proofs.md

 websocat --binary -v ws-l:0.0.0.0:55688 tcp:api.x.com:443
 ```

-replacing `api.x.com` with the domain you'd like to use.
-Then use your local WS proxy (running at port 55688) when creating Web Proof provider:
+Replace `api.x.com` with the domain you'd like to use.
+Then, configure your Web Proof provider to use your local WebSocket proxy (running on port 55688):

 ```ts
 import { createExtensionWebProofProvider } from '@vlayer/sdk/web_proof'